 Chris Sayner (Croda International, UK)

-Consumer perception of palm oil in food and nonfood products TBD
+Consumer perception of palm oil in food and nonfood products

 Luis Kluwe de Aguiar (Harper Adams University, UK)